• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 Creamy Fiesta Chicken Soup

 One of my favorite ways to make, and serve soup is my cast iron dutch oven!
 It just feels right and the flavor is unmatched.
 However, before I learned these couple tips it seemed like a chore.
-Here’s my tips for cooking soup in cast iron…
+Here’s my tips for cooking this creamy fiesta chicken soup in cast iron…

 • Make sure to treat your pot before using.